ondemandenv/ondemandenv.github.io/articles/merge-hell-myth-x-ops-contamination.md

 This is classic **incompetence displacement** - reframing your technical inadequacy as someone else's workflow problem.

+## The Political Corruption: How Infrastructure Incompetence Creates Team Toxicity

+The most insidious effect of ops incompetence isn't just technical debt—**it's the toxic political dynamics it creates within engineering teams.**

+### The Merge-First Competition
+When teams can't properly evaluate competing approaches, **the PR queue becomes a corrupt political game:**

+- **Race to merge first** → Avoid dealing with conflicts caused by others
+- **Political maneuvering** → "Bribe" reviewers with promises of future favors
+- **Rush to approval** → Push PRs through before competitors can conflict
+- **Avoid innovation** → Don't work on foundational changes that might conflict with others
+- **Gaming the system** → Submit trivial PRs to get merge priority

+**Result:** Engineering decisions driven by political positioning rather than technical merit.

+### The Innovation Death Spiral
+- **Complex architectural changes** → Avoided because they'll conflict with everyone
+- **Foundational improvements** → Delayed because they're "too risky" in the queue
+- **Experimental approaches** → Killed because they can't be proven better than alternatives
+- **Team collaboration** → Replaced by competition for merge position

+**Infrastructure incompetence doesn't just create technical problems—it corrupts the entire engineering culture into a zero-sum political game.**

 ## The PR Queue Makes It Worse

 As if manufacturing the crisis wasn't enough, the industry then invented a "solution" that amplifies the problem.
 Pull Request queues create **contextual invalidation cascades:**